billy-poon/de-websockify-js/README.md

-# de-websockify: de
+# de-websockify: Translates normal socket traffic to WebSocket

-[websockify](https://github.com/novnc/websockify) translates WebSockets traffic to normal socket traffic, while this package translates normal TCP socket traffic to WebSocket.
+[websockify](https://github.com/novnc/websockify) translates WebSockets traffic to normal socket traffic, while this package translates normal socket traffic to WebSocket.
 So you can use it to build a transparent proxy:

 [app] <--normal socket--> [de-websockify] <--WebSocket--> [websockify] <--normal socket--> [service]